Bayesian multi-exposure image fusion for robust high dynamic range ptychography: Introduction

 Pixel-wise binary weight $w_i(\pixel)$ ensures that only unsaturated data are used for the fusion process.
-Even if the exposure time is accurately known, conventional MLE suffers from several shortcomings, especially under low-SNR conditions.
+Even if the exposure time is accurately known, naive MLE estimation suffers from several shortcomings, especially under low-SNR conditions.
 The background subtraction procedure clips negative values to zero, resulting in a loss of information.
 The $\max$ operation also introduces nonlinearity into intensity estimation, leading to a potential bias~\cite{Seifert2023}.
 Additionally, this approach ignores saturated data, contributing to another source of information loss and leading to a suboptimal fusion result.
 Moreover, the flux factors $c_i$ may not be known accurately.
 In the case of probe intensity fluctuations~\cite{Odstrcil2016} or if the detector behaves nonlinearly under varying exposure times~\cite{Suhaidi2009}, the conventional approach relies on a heuristic estimate of the flux factors, which affects the quality of fusion.
-In addition, recognizing the advantage of modifying the optical intensity, especially by increasing it while adjusting the camera exposure times, can prove beneficial for faster data acquisition.
+In addition, recognizing the advantage of flexibly modifying the optical intensity, especially by increasing it while adjusting the camera exposure times, can prove beneficial for faster data acquisition.
 In this case, the uncertainty in $c_i$ will increase, introducing systematic errors in the fused data, thereby significantly affecting phase retrieval.
-To tackle these issues and achieve robust HDR imaging in ptychography, this letter proposes a principled Bayesian approach to multi-exposure image fusion which we refer to here as the {\em Bayesian MEF} method.
-We start by explaining our probabilistic model, followed by demonstrating simulation results under low SNR conditions, assuming fixed and accurately known flux factors.
-Subsequently, we show the efficacy of our approach by using experimental data in a high SNR, and high photon count setting, where the flux factors are only heuristically known.
+To tackle these issues and achieve robust HDR imaging in ptychography, we propose a principled Bayesian modeling approach to multi-exposure image fusion which we refer to here as the {\em Bayesian MEF} method.
+We start by explaining our probabilistic model, followed by the inference procedure via the expectation-maximization (EM)~\cite{Dempster1977} algorithm.
+We then demonstrate the efficacy of our approach on synthetic data under low SNR conditions, assuming fixed and accurately known flux factors.
+Subsequently, we show results from the experimental data in a high SNR, and high photon count setting, where the flux factors are only heuristically known.